raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 --- task ---

-**Test:** Move the colour slider to a colour of your choice and run your code.
+**Test:** Move the colour slider to a colour of your choice and then **run** your code.
 Your background colour will change.
+Repeat this test again with a new colour.

-Move the colour slider again to a new colour.
-Run your code again.
-Your background colour will change to the new colour.
+**Tip:** You will need to click 'Run' every time you change the colour.

 --- /task ---